dyoshimitsu/dyoshimitsu.github.io/en/resume.md

 #### Software Engineer(Server Side) (2018-07 - present)

-- TODO
+- Development of an API server for applicant tracking system

 ### **JapanTaxi Co.,Ltd.**

 #### Software Engineer(Server Side) (2017-03 - 2018-06)

-- Development of an API server to dispatch a taxi
+- Development of an API server for dispatch a taxi
 - Management of offshore development team

 ### **Cyber Com Co., Ltd.**